TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 A Clojure definition that might just change embedded programming forever, if the universe was kind.
 And if not, well, at least they'd survived the rain.

 ---

+Back in his hotel room that evening, Alex opened his laptop and created a new GitHub repository.
+The commit message was brief but precise, a developer's way of marking a moment in time.
+His finger hovered over the "Create repository" button for just a moment before pressing it.

 ```
 commit 47790793db4ba8dc817f78f7c50f72fe7997a092 (HEAD -> main, origin/main)